Creative Uses for Old Magazines: 22 Fun Ways to Repurpose Them

 Make a gift bow - Create some gift bows for all the gifts you'll be giving with this tutorial.

-Pop-Up Magazine Flowers – I think one of these pop-up recycled magazine flowers would look great on a gift!
+Recycled Magazine Flowers - I think one of these recycled magazine flowers would look great on a gift or on a card!

 Old Magazines for Crafts/DIY